-DESCRIPTION: Acceptance of this section will allow the Town to provide general information to residents regarding the purpose of local ballot questions along with both pro and con arguments.
-This will be useful to ensure that all residents are notified and given important information on future local ballot issues.
+DESCRIPTION: Acceptance of this section will allow the town to put out general information out to residents describing purposes of ballot questions; as well as pro and con arguments.
+This will be useful to ensure that all residents are notified and given important information on future ballot issues.